morganthomas/winning-arguments/winning-arguments.md

 An implicit speaker meaning we can also call an **implied meaning**.
 An implicit listener meaning we can also call an **inferred meaning**.

 What is behind this distinction between implicit and explicit meanings?
 What is an explicit meaning?
 What is an implicit meaning?
-And how is the concept of explicit meaning related to the concept of conventional literal meaning?
-Are explicit meaning and conventional literal meaning the same concept, or different concepts?
+And how is the concept of explicit meaning related to the concept of sentence meaning, or conventional literal meaning?
+Are explicit meaning, sentence meaning, and conventional literal meaning the same concept, or different concepts?

 TODO